adityahas/react-native-midtrans-payment/README.md

 `pod 'MidtransKit', '1.16.1'`

-Don't forget to run `pod install` inside ios folder after adding above libs.
+Don't forget to run `pod install` inside ios folder after adding above lines.

 And then follow bellow steps :
 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`